zo-in/Resume/README.md

 # 📄 Zaheen Khan — Resume

 Welcome to my resume repository!
 This is a centralized place to access and view my latest professional resume in PDF format.
-I'm a recent graduate with a strong passion for backend development, clean code, and building scalable systems.
+I'm a recent graduate with a strong passion for development, clean code, and building scalable systems.

 Outside the world of code, I’m deeply into photography 📷 and a big-time Formula 1 enthusiast 🏎️.
 I enjoy capturing moments through the lens and following the fast-paced world of motorsport.